 Add a Pop of Bubblegum

-The range of colors that graced midcentury modern spaces are plentiful.
-When a style spans that many decades, it's no surprise you could find everything from red, pink, and teal to beige, brown, and black.
+A plentiful range of colors graces midcentury modern spaces.
+When a style spans that many decades, it's no surprise that you could find everything from red, pink, and teal to beige, brown, and black.
 If you're one who appreciates major saturation, try mixing in a pretty pink tone like this to play off the rest of your features.

 Go Warm and Modern

-On the other end of the color spectrum are ultra sophisticated kitchens like this, comprised of warming neutrals.
+On the other end of the color spectrum are ultra sophisticated kitchens like this one, comprised of warming neutrals.
 This particular shade of brown is cooler and looks stunning paired with the rounded gray bar stools.
-In terms of shape, modish spheres and oblong cylinders mixed with sharp lines is a classic midcentury modern move.
+In terms of shape, modish spheres and oblong cylinders mixed with sharp lines are a classic midcentury modern move.

 Be Bold With Show-Stopping Blue